msarson/GithubActionsExample/ReadMe.md

+This repository contains an example YML file (pronounced YAML) for build processes needed to generate your builds of a Clarion Application.

+There are various steps here that can be removed if not required.
+I am using UpperPark source control from Rick Martin as part of this eample.

+**Things you will need to do and take note of**
+* You will need a private repository that contains the build of clarion you want to use.
-The yaml file you generate will go into your dev repository in a directory called .github\workflows
+* The yaml file you generate will go into your dev repository in a directory called .github\workflows

-YML files are very specific as to where the columns of each line should be, so please follow the example.
+* YML files are very specific as to where the columns of each line should be, so please follow the example.
 **NOTE** GITHUB_SECRET is a Personal Access Token you create, and add to the dev repository, name however you want.

+I will eventuall give a more detailed breakdown.
 ```yaml
 name: Clarion Build